-Our Mission: To be a place where Christian Science is lived and loved, through overcoming limitations, nurturing spiritual growth, promoting spiritual discovery and boundless thinking, and having fun.
+Our Mission: To be a place where Christian Science is lived and loved, through overcoming limitations, nurturing spiritual growth, promoting spiritual discovery, and having fun.

 The instant I drove down the Newfound hill in 1989, saw the sparkling water on the horizon and heard, “Welcome Mary, you are in Cabin Sunshine!” sounding across the grove, my mind was made up: this would be my home away from home.
 I knew that I wanted to be Director of Newfound some day and proudly announced to my family that it would happen.

 The annual drive from Florida was long.
 I sat in the car squashed between two brothers, three trunks, three duffle bags and two dogs.
 It was a sacrifice I was willing to make if it meant another summer on the shores of Long Lake.
 We must have looked absurd with windsurfing boards strapped to the roof, ballet and soccer shoes dangling from the trunk, and already dressed in camouflage for the illogical chance that we would arrive in time for a spontaneous game of Capture the Flag.
 Twenty-four years later, I still get butterflies in my stomach as I turn onto Route 35 waiting for that satisfying crunch of the gravel under the car tires upon pulling into camp (you all know what I am talking about).
 From day one, pines and Long Lake water have been fixed in my heart.